-The major difference between 2 oil types is viscosity.
+The major difference between 5w20 vs 5w30 is viscosity.

-Regular oil loses its viscosity when it is subjected to heat and given the environment where it is being used, exposure to heat cannot be prevented.
+Regular oil tends to lose its viscosity when subjected to heat and given the environment where it is being used, exposure to heat cannot be prevented.
 For this reason, different engine oil types with different viscosity ratings, i.e different degrees of resistance to heat, have been manufactured for different vehicles operating in different climatic regions.

 Understand The Basics